Distilleries/Laravel-Contentful-Utilities/README.md

  * `php artisan contentful:sync-flatten  {--preview}`

-> --preview is optional and use if you want to flatten the preview database.
+:information_source: --preview is optional and use if you want to flatten the preview database.

  | Command | Explain |
  | -------: | -------: |